-As you put together roots and affixes to build words, the first letter or the last letter of these elements will often change.
+As you put together roots, affixes and grammatical endings to build words, the first letter or the last letter of these elements will often change.
 These spelling changes allow for smoother pronunciation.

 Let's look at the verb -juma-.
 This is a common affix used to express in Inuktitut to want.